vapreace/devops-23-24-JPE-PSM-1231832/CA1/README.md

 - **app.js**: The React components within `app.js` were modified to support the display of the new `jobYears` field within the employee list.
 The `EmployeeList` and `Employee` components now include a column for "Job Years" in the rendered table, allowing users to view the number of years an employee has been with the company alongside their other details.

 5. **Debug the server and client parts of the solution.**
-After completing the development and unit testing of the new `jobYears` field in the `Employee` class, I dedicated time to meticulously analyze both the server and client-side code of our application.
-This in-depth code review was aimed at ensuring that the new feature integrates flawlessly with existing functionalities and adheres to our application's architectural and coding standards.
-During this process, I focused on understanding the data flow and interaction patterns between the server and client components, particularly how the new `jobYears` data is managed and presented throughout the system.
-This comprehensive analysis allowed me to confirm the correctness of the implementation and validate that the addition of `jobYears` would not introduce regressions or disrupt the user experience.
+After verifying the `jobYears` field's integration, I ran the application using `./mvnw spring-boot:run` to test its real-time functionality at `http://localhost:8080/`.
+This step was crucial for hands-on testing of the feature within the application's interface, ensuring its seamless operation and compatibility with existing functionalities.
+Concurrently, I conducted a thorough code review to check data handling on the server side and the accurate representation of `jobYears` on the client side, guaranteeing the feature's correctness and maintaining high code quality.

 7. **End of the assignment**
 Once satisfied with the stability and performance of the new feature, I committed the changes to the repository with a descriptive message outlining the enhancements.
 Following this, the updated code was pushed to the remote server to share the advancements with the team and maintain the project's collaborative workflow.
 To mark this significant update, I tagged the commit with `v1.2.0`, following the semantic versioning pattern adopted for the project.
 At the end of the assignment, I markes the repository with the tag `ca1-part1`.